hack3ric/abel/README.md

 You don't want Abel when:

 - you build complex web services; (maybe one day it can do so too?)
-- you want to access the entire filesystem, spawn child processes or use FFI libraries;
+- you want to access the entire filesystem, spawn child processes or use FFI libraries.

 ## Quick Start